X

 • Be careful with energy-related improvements.
 While Energy Star appliances, efficient windows and siding costs can largely be recouped, more unusual upgrades like geothermal heating systems may be risky.
 It depends on what's normal in your area and the degree of acceptance that system enjoys.

 Energy-efficiency updates are also popular (and can be profitable).
-For example, the latest survey found that trading our an old, fossil-fuel-burning furnace to electric heat pump for the heating and cooling of a 2,000 square foot home would return 103.5% of the initial $17,747 outlay, so you might not only save money on energy but get some cash back when you sell, too.
+For example, the latest survey found that trading our an old, fossil-fuel-burning furnace to electric heat pump for the heating and cooling of a 2,000 square foot home would return 66.1% of the initial $18,800 outlay, so you might not only save money on energy but get two-thirds of your cash outlay back when you sell, too.

 You'll want to be careful about financing energy-efficiency projects using a Property Assessed Clean Energy (PACE) loan.
 Available in a few states, these liens are structured for repayment as a special tax assessment and paid as part of the property taxes, and the positioning of this lien can complicate a potential buyer's ability to get financing to buy your home.